SESYNC-ci/sesync-ci.github.io/faq/_posts/2018-01-18-What-is-the-SESYNC-cluster.md

  - Cluster
 ---

-SESYNC's computational cluster enables users to run medium-to-large scale analyses by distributing multiple, independent tasks across many computers.
+SESYNC's computational cluster ([see quickstart page]({{ 'quickstart/Using-the-SESYNC-Cluster.html' | relative_url }})) enables users to run medium-to-large scale analyses by distributing multiple, independent tasks across many computers.
 This setup is ideal for tasks that require applying the same algorithm or a parameter set over independent units in a large data set.

 ## Overview of the cluster and Job Scheduler